 A very beautiful horseman on a white horse rides in a sunny and wide landscape.
 Suddenly, dark guises on black horses gallop towards him, obviously with hostile intentions.
 I take them for monks of the inquisition.
 The horseman turns his horse and rushes back to a nearby city.
 He passes through the town gate which closes right after him.
 His fast-approaching pursuers are being halt 20 or 30 meters behind him by an invisible hand.
 They fall into the sand with vehemence.”

 “Me and A. walk through a town and cross a wooden fence.
 As far as I know it should enclose an untilled property.
-We open the small gate and surprisingly we find a large meadow there.
+We open the small gate and surprisingly behind it we find a large meadow.
 It looks familiar to me.
-While I still ponder, the meadow is becoming larger and larger.
+While I still ponder the meadow is becoming larger and larger.
 Soon it reaches to the horizon.
 We see that a herd of clean-limbed, white horses is grazing near us.
 They are tolerating us walking through their rows.
 As we admire them, I see that some of them have wings.
 Suddenly, two of them silently raise oneself into the air and soon they pass from our view.”

 Here the butterfly is comparable to the spring, which dispels the cold rigidity of the snow and replaces it with flowers.

-V.: "This time I went through an apartment I often dreamed of before.
-I instantly went to the last room in the hallway that always have had a threatening, ghostly touch to it.
+"This time I went through an apartment I have often dreamed of before.
+I instantly went to the last room in the hallway that always had a threatening ghostly touch to it.
 Today this chamber had no threatening aspects whatsoever.
-The walls where shining white, there where no stored objects, there was an access to the outside and most conspicuously: a huge falcon had built a nest in the corner of the room.
+The walls where shining white and there were no stored objects.
+There was an access to the outside and most conspicuously: a huge falcon had built a nest in the corner of the room.
 It was sitting there spreading its wings and tail, floating upwards.
-I was fascinated by this beautiful animal and left the room cautiously to not disturb the falcon.
+I was fascinated by this beautiful animal and left the room cautiously, so I do not disturb the falcon.

 © Alfred Ballabene (Vienna) translated by Seth